Subarasheese/sd-x4-wui/README.md

 The Stable Diffusion x4 Upscaler is a powerful tool for upscaling images with impressive results.
 However, it requires a high VRAM GPU to function, making it difficult for users with consumer GPUs to use.

 To address this issue, I've designed a Gradio Web UI that slices the image into tiles, using a grid of squared sizes, to enable users with consumer GPUs to use the upscaler.
-The user can select a grid size of 1x1, 2x2, or 3x3, which results in 1, 4, or 9 tiles, respectively.
+The user can select a grid size, for example, of 1 (1x1), 2 (2x2), or 3 (3x3), which results in 1, 4, or 9 tiles, respectively.

 Please feel free to open an issue or make a pull request if you would like to help optimize the app to make lower use of VRAM or improve the Gradio GUI.
 ## Usage